-Tutorial describing the basic search and navigation features of the Allen Developing Mouse Brain Atlas
+The Allen Developing Mouse Brain Atlas is a detailed atlas of gene expression across mouse brain development.
+This tutorial describes the basic search and navigation features of the Allen Developing Mouse Brain Atlas.

-This tutorial demonstrates how to use the differential search feature of the Allen Mouse Brain Atlas to find gene markers for different regions of the brain and to visualize this gene expression in three-dimensional space.
+This tutorial demonstrates how to use the differential search feature of the Allen Mouse Brain Atlas to find gene markers for different regions of the brain, as well as to visualize this gene expression in three-dimensional space.
 Differential search is also available for the Allen Developing Mouse Brain Atlas and the Allen Human Brain Atlas.

-Research Resource Identifiers (RRIDs) are ID numbers assigned to help researchers cite key resources (antibodies, model organisms and software projects) in the biomedical literature to improve transparency of research methods.
+Research Resource Identifiers (RRIDs) are ID numbers assigned to help researchers cite key resources (e.g., antibodies, model organisms, and software projects) in biomedical literature to improve the transparency of research methods.